baleada/docs/assets/md/logic/classes/Fetchable.md

 order: 0
 ---

-`Fetchable` is a class that enriches a resource (i.e. a URL) by allowing it to:
+`Fetchable` is a class that enriches a resource (i.e. a URL), allowing it to:
 - Asynchronously fetch itself
 - Store the response and the response JSON
 - Store its status ("ready", "fetching", or "fetched")